Zelle Scams on Facebook Marketplace: How To Recognize and Avoid Them

 Sellers should protect themselves from Zelle scams on Facebook Marketplace by watching for obvious red flags and verifying emails and payments.
 In this case, a seller can easily contact Zelle to verify whether the account upgrade request is real or not.
 Also, a seller should never refund a payment without verifying that it has actually posted to their account.

-FAQHere are some quick answers to popular questions about Zelle and Facebook Marketplace scams.
+FAQHere are some quick answers to commonly asked questions about Zelle and Facebook Marketplace scams.

 - Are there Zelle scams on Facebook Marketplace?

-- Yes, the BBB has issued a recent alert regarding a Zelle scam on Facebook Marketplace.
+- Yes, the BBB has issued an alert regarding a Zelle scam on Facebook Marketplace.

 - Can I get scammed receiving money on Zelle?